 Admitted students typically have at least a combined undergraduate/graduate grade point average of 3.00 (A = 4.00).
-However, as stated above, note that every applicant is given a holistic evaluation of his/her application.
+However, every applicant is given a holistic evaluation of their application.
 As such, applicants with less than a 3.0/4.0 are encouraged to apply if they believe that their application is strong in other areas.
 In addition, each division has specific requirements regarding (GPA).
 Please see divisional websites for these specific admission requirements.

-Yes, there is a brief supplemental application with the UIC Office of Graduate Admissions.
+Yes, there is a supplemental application with the UIC Office of Graduate Admissions.
 It includes completing a brief application (personal information, previous schools attended, etc.) and a $70 supplemental fee.
-You can access that application here.
 Please keep in mind that the UIC Supplemental Application is required in combination with the SOPHAS application.

 Do you have a word limit or specific questions for the personal statement?

-Other than the SOPHAS word limit, no. It is generally recommended to keep the statement to 500-800 words and to focus on your interests/experiences in public health and the program you are applying to specifically, your goals with the degree, and why you would be successful in the program.
+Other than the SOPHAS word limit, no. It is generally recommended to keep the statement to 500-800 words and to focus on why you are interested in the program, how the concentration is an appropriate fit, and how the degree fits with your future career goals.
+Ideally, you can tie that in with your personal lived experiences.
 For students applying to research focused programs, the personal statement should also address potential research interests.

 Does the school admit students in the spring semester?

-In general, all of our degree programs (with the exception of four programs) admit students in the fall semester only.
+In general, the majority of our degree programs (with the exception of four programs) admit students in the fall semester only.
 The four degree programs that allow a Spring admission are the following: